walterhiggins/WMPJS/README.md

     js Herobrine

 The type of a variable is very important because it determines what you can do with it and how it behaves.
 Finally the `typeof parseInt` expression returns `function`.
 We'll dive into functions next.

-#### Functions
+### Functions
-Functions in javascript are very powerful because they contain code which can be called any number of times.
+Functions in javascript are very powerful because they are containers for code which can be called any number of times.
+In Javascript you can write your own functions or use any of the *built-in* functions provided by the language.
+A *built-in* function is simply a function which comes bundled with JavaScript.
 Let's look at one of the built-in functions in Javascript - the `parseInt()` function.

-##### Term: Built-in
-Javascript comes with many 'built-in' functions.
-These are useful bits of code which can be used by programmers.
-A 'built-in' function is simply a function which comes bundled with Javascript.

 ##### Using functions
 The 'parseInt()' function is a useful function which will take any piece of text and try to extract (or 'parse') a number from it.
 Say you have some text '4 hours until sunset'.
 If you pass this text to the parseInt() function, it will try to figure out what number is in the text.
 Let's try it out:

     js parseInt('4 hours until sunset')